felixlu/awesome-stars/topics.md

 - [bentoml/BentoML](https://github.com/bentoml/BentoML) - The easiest way to serve AI apps and models - Build reliable Inference APIs, LLM apps, Multi-model chains, RAG service, and much more!
 - [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress o
 - [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
-- [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly WebUI for LLMs (Formerly Ollama WebUI)
+- [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly WebUI for AI (Formerly Ollama WebUI)
 - [xtekky/gpt4local](https://github.com/xtekky/gpt4local) - Openai-style, fast & lightweight local language model inference w/ documents
-- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.1, Mistral, Gemma 2, and other large language models.
+- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.2, Mistral, Gemma 2, and other large language models.
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with built-in RAG, AI agents, and more.
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming